Catena-Media/Dtective/_docs/runtests.md

 ---
 title: Run tests
-subtitle: Let those tests run!
-tags: [customize]
+tags: [test]
-author: evan
 ---

-You put great effort developing your set of automated tests and now is the moment to let them work their magic.
-A few couple of things:
+You have put great effort developing your set of automated tests and now is the moment to let them work their magic.

-1. Make sure the drivers for Chrome and Firefox are on the root folder of the project
-2. If not using Maven integrated with IntelliJ, please install Maven first

 We **highly recommend** you to read the following guide on [tags](https://cucumber.io/docs/cucumber/api/#tags) for organising and running a specific subset of scenarios.